atomisthq/docs/docs/developer/client.md

 There are a few ways to create a new SDM project.
-We suggest using the [blank-sdm-seed][seed] project as a seed for your automation client project.
+We suggest using the [blank-sdm-seed][seed] project as a seed for your project.
 You can do this localluy with the Atomist CLI: `atomist create sdm`.

-[client-ts]: https://github.com/atomist/automation-client-ts (Atomist Automation Client - TypeScript)
+[sdm-core]: https://github.com/atomist/sdm-core (Atomist SDM - TypeScript)
 [ts]: https://www.typescriptlang.org/ (TypeScript)
 [gql]: http://graphql.org/ (GraphQL)
 [seed]: https://github.com/atomist/blank-sdm-seed (Blank SDM Seed Project)